Nomad-Media/samples-js/live-channel/Readme.md

 > 📘 Note
 >
-> For more information about the API call used go to [Creates a live channel.](ref:createlivechannel)
+> For more information about the API call used go to [Create Live Channel](https://developer.nomad-cms.com/docs/create-live-channel)

 ## Update Channel